andycranston/pngshot/README.md

 # pngshot

-A simple screenshot program to capture screenshots in lossless PNG format.
+A simple screenshot program to capture screenshots in PNG format.

 ## Overview